John Beradino: Recognition

 For his contribution to the television industry, Beradino has a star on the Hollywood Walk of Fame at 6801 Hollywood Blvd.
 He has also been inducted into the University of Southern California Athletic Hall of Fame.

 He is the only person to have won a World Series (1948) and have his star on the Hollywood Walk of Fame (1993).

 Beradino received three Daytime Emmy Award nominations for best actor in a daytime drama.

 In tribute, General Hospital left Beradino's image with that of Rachel Ames in its opening sequence for more than a year after his death, through several updates.
 His image was finally removed in early 1998, but an action clip of Beradino's character remained in the sequence until its 2004 retirement.

 Personal life and death

-Beradino had two children, Toni and Cindy. from his first marriage and two children, Katherine Ann and John Anthony from his second marriage.
-He had a third wife, Marjorie, when he died.
+Beradino had two children, Toni and Cindy from his first marriage, and two children, Katherine Ann and John Anthony from his second marriage.
+He was married to his third wife, Marjorie, at the time of his death.

 Beradino was diagnosed with pancreatic cancer in 1996 and died later that year, aged 79, on May 19, 1996 in his Los Angeles home.

 Beradino supported Barry Goldwater in the 1964 United States presidential election.